China's Delta outbreak shows signs of slowing, as variant rages across the world – KION546

 All the while, authorities ramped up the nationwide vaccination campaign.
 More than 1.8 billion doses have been administered so far, according to the National Health Commission (NHC).

-As of August 14, 36 of the 48 virus-hit cities reported no new infections for at least six days, according to NHC director Ma Xiaowei.
+As of August 14, a total of 36 of China’s 48 virus-hit cities reported no new infections for at least six days, according to NHC director Ma Xiaowei.

 Ma said in an interview Monday with state news outlet Xinhua that China would strive to control the outbreak by the end of August, before students return to schools for the new semester, and return life to normal as soon as possible.